ottbot/virsandra/README.md

 ## TODO / Missing
 1. Create / filter with index
 2. Model attributes that are not Cassandra columns
-3. Delete models
+3. Counters
-4. Counters
+4. Schema creation / migration
-5. Schema creation / migration
+5. Support forSet, List, and Map column types

 ## Contributing